 Visiting Capitol Reef National Park in the Summer

-The summers at Capitol Reef are busy and it’s hot, but we’ve got tips to help you navigate the crowds and heat.
+Located in south-central Utah, Capitol Reef is known for its stunning views and diverse landscape.
+Capitol Reef National Park in the summer is busy and it’s hot, but we’ve got tips to help you navigate the crowds and heat.

 A Photo Tour of Capitol Reef National Park